dhruvkangaroo/Stock-Market-Price-Prediction-LSTM/README.md

 Project Overview
 ----------------

-This project implements a deep learning approach to stock price prediction using LSTM networks.
-The model analyzes 10 years of historical stock data to predict future stock prices.
+This project of mine implements a deep learning approach to stock price prediction using LSTM networks.
+It analyzes 10 years of historical stock data to predict future stock prices.
 The implementation includes data preprocessing, model training, and evaluation phases.

 Key Features: